python-pillow/Pillow/docs/reference/ImageDraw.rst

         .. versionadded:: 6.2.0

-    :param embedded_color: Whether to use embedded color info in COLR and CPAL tables.
+    :param embedded_color: Whether to use font embedded color glyphs (COLR or CBDT).

                     .. versionadded:: 8.0.0